GaloisInc/daedalus/docs/_sources/tutorial/extended-ex-intro.rst.txt

 Extended Exercise: The PNG Format
 =================================

-As mentioned very early in the tutorial, DaeDaLus is very good for both text and binary format specification.
-We're going to make a big jump in difficulty to explore the binary format parsing features DaeDaLus has while also giving significant practice with the other features already introduced.
+In previous sections of this tutorial we applied DaeDaLus to parsing the PPM text file format.
+In this section we'll apply DaeDaLus to a binary format to explore the binary format parsing features DaeDaLus has while also providing an opportunity to practice with the features that we already introduced.
 The format we'll be specifying is PNG, the Portable Network Graphics image format, which provides lossless raster-graphics compression.

 The PNG specification is quite long, so we won't be implementing it in its entirety in this exercise.
 In particular, we'll focus primarily